 Your hips, knees, and shoulders should be in a straight line.
 Hold at the top for a second and then lower back down under control.
-Perform this 12 times and then, you can do 3 sets.
-If these get easier, you can hold a weight across your stomach for more resistance.
+Perform this 12 times and do 3 sets.
+If these get easier, you can hold a weight or medicine ball across your stomach for more resistance.

-A classic exercise, and for good reason.
+This is a classic exercise in strength training for runners, and for good reason.
 As much as you want to focus your strength training on the lower body, you can’t neglect your upper body.
-Your arms are helping drive and propel you while running and a strong upper body helps with your overall balance and stability.
+Your arms are helping drive and propel you while running, and a strong upper body helps with your overall balance and stability.

-Focus on keeping the elbows tucked into your side and avoid having them flail outwards.
-You can perform 10 reps for 3 sets of these.
+Focus on keeping the elbows tucked into your side, and avoid having them flail outwards.
+You can perform 10 reps for 3 sets.

 15. Squat to Overhead Press

-This is a full-body motion that works a majority of muscles, builds power, explosiveness, and coordination.
-You will need two dumbbells and you will start standing, feet shoulder-width apart, with the dumbbells, held up by your shoulders – palms facing forward.
+This is a full-body exercise that works a majority of your muscles and builds power, explosiveness, and coordination.
+You will need two dumbbells, and you will start standing, feet shoulder-width apart, with the dumbbells held up by your shoulders.

 The Bottom Line

 As much as you’d like to, you can’t be running all the time.
-It can lead to overuse, injuries and burnout.
-The perfect way to offset this is with strength training, making sure you perform your training with proper form and technique, avoiding mistakes which can lead to injury.
+It can lead to overuse, injuries, and burnout.
+The perfect way to offset this is with strength training, making sure you perform your cross training with proper form and technique and avoiding mistakes to prevent injury.